THE WELCOME QUILT PROJECT

 Part conceptual art, part textile craft, part community organizing & all heart.
 We want to change the conversation about immigration.

-The Welcome Quilt Project presents a public counter narrative to the current negative rhetoric around migration.
-Instead of fearing or dehumanizing people who immigrate, this project seeks to create a sense of community, hope, and support for them.
+The quilts use the soft power of art to display personal and individual messages of welcome that we hope will speak louder than words of rejection.
+Instead of fearing or dehumanizing people who are either new to the country or long-term residents, this project seeks to create a sense of community, hope and belonging for them.
 Utilizing the symbolic warmth of handmade quilts, it welcomes them as neighbors and friends.

 Anyone, anywhere can participate.